bitovi/hatchify/README.md

 use these shared schemas across our backend and frontend to create database tables, generate REST endpoints, and create React components and data fetchers.
-Because these schemas are the backbone of our frontend and backend HatchifyJS, we will place them in a `schemas/` directory at the root directory of our project.
+Because these schemas are the backbone of our frontend and backend, we will place them in a `schemas/` directory at the root directory of our project.

 **✏️ Create a** `schemas` **directory:**